Contacts and Accreditations

 If the student is not satisfied with the institution’s outcome of the complaint, the student may contact the following state contacts:

-- The ombudsman serves as the state’s primary point of contact for addressing questions and concerns from private school officials and program offices
+- The following is the state’s primary point of contact for addressing questions and concerns from private school officials and program offices

 - Office of Articulation

 Out of state distance education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non‐instructional complaints to the FL‐SARA PRDEC Council.
 For additional information on the complaint process, please visit the FL‐SARA Complaint Process page.